Perry T. Rathbone: Professional life

 Upon completing the museum course in 1934, Rathbone's first job was as a lecturer in the education department of the Detroit Institute of Arts.
 In 1936 he was appointed curator of Alger House, a branch museum in Grosse Point, Michigan, where he lived with DIA director William Valentiner.
 In 1939 he assisted Valentiner in organizing the Masterpieces of Art exhibition at the World's Fair in New York.
 In 1940 Rathbone was appointed director of the St. Louis Art Museum (then the City Art Museum).
 At age 29, he was the youngest museum director in America.
-From 1943-45 he served in the U.S. Navy in Washington D.C. as head of combat artists, and in New Caledonia as an officer.
+From 1943 to 1945 he served in the U.S. Navy in Washington, D.C., as head of combat artists, and in New Caledonia as an officer.
 Upon returning from New Caledonia he married Euretta de Cosson, a British ski champion, on February 10, 1945.
 Three children were born to the Rathbones in St. Louis: Peter (1946), Eliza (1948), and Belinda (1950).
-Rathbone also was instrumental in helping the German artist Max Beckmann move to America after the war by securing him a teaching position at Washington University in St. Louis, and organized his first major retrospective in the USA at the St. Louis Museum.
+Rathbone also was instrumental in helping the German artist Max Beckmann move to America after the war by securing him a teaching position at Washington University in St. Louis, and organized his first major retrospective in the U.S. at the St. Louis Museum.
 He was a champion of modern art, and along with Joseph Pulitzer Jr., and Morton May, stimulated many other collectors of modern art in St. Louis.

-Rathbone added key works to the permanent collection in St. Louis, including Winslow Homer's "The Country School", David Smith's "Cockfight", Montorsoli's "Reclining Pan," and a Sumerian bull's head.
-He was also responsible for many popular exhibitions, some of regional interest, such as "Mississippi Panorama" and "Westward the Way", others international, such as the 1949 blockbuster "Treasures from Berlin", which attracted an average of 12,634 visitors per day.
+Rathbone added key works to the permanent collection in St. Louis, including Winslow Homer's The Country School, David Smith's Cockfight, Montorsoli's Reclining Pan, and a Sumerian bull's head.
+He was also responsible for many popular exhibitions, some of regional interest, such as Mississippi Panorama and Westward the Way, others international, such as the 1949 blockbuster Treasures from Berlin, which attracted an average of 12,634 visitors per day.